 • Upon completion of the lectio, the Respondent may submit a list of misprints to the Opponent.
 This list may also be distributed to the audience.

-• Standing, the Respondent completes his or her lectio with the words: “I call upon the Opponent appointed by the dean (Faculty Council) to make any comments that he or she finds that my dissertation gives rise to.”
+• Standing, the Respondent completes his or her lectio with the words: “I call upon the Opponent appointed by the Head of Department to make any comments that he or she finds that my dissertation gives rise to.”
 If the defense continues in a language other than Swedish, the above phrase should also be said in the language in question.
 The Respondent remains standing.

 • The Opponent stands and makes a brief (no more than 15 minutes) general statement, which explains the nature of the dissertation subject and its importance to research.
 The dissertation should not be evaluated at this stage.
 After this, the Opponent and Respondent take their seats.